benediktstroebl/agent-eval/README.md

     ./run_simple.sh humaneval [model] [output_dir]
     ```

  - `Escalation` - We modify the simple strategy of LDB but switch the underlying model to a more expensive one if a proposed solution fails at least one of the example tests.
-Running the script below, will start five runs with llama-3-8b-chat-hf, gpt-3.5-turbo-0125, ​​llama-3-70b-chat-hf, gpt-4-turbo-2024-04-09 as backend fallback models.
+Running the script below will start five runs with llama-3-8b-chat-hf, gpt-3.5-turbo-0125, ​​llama-3-70b-chat-hf, gpt-4-turbo-2024-04-09 as backend fallback models.

     ```bash
     cd ./programming